rickqiu/mcp_project/README.md

 ```bat
 ~/Library/Application Support/Claude/claude_desktop_config.json
 ```
-**Gotcha:**  If the Developer is not shown in the Cluase Desktop, navigate to Help > Troubleshooting.
+**Gotcha:**  If Cluase Desktop does not have the Developer Menu item, navigate to Help > Troubleshooting.
 Then, select Enable Developer Mode.

 ## Development Workflows